Zafar Gohar: Gloucestershire (2021–2024)

+Middlesex (2025–present)

+In November 2024, his dual skill set led Middlesex to sign him as a locally qualified player from 2025, strengthening both their red-ball and white-ball squads.

+Since joining Middlesex, Zafar Gohar has contributed significantly as an all-rounder, with several impactful performances in both the County Championship and the One-Day Cup.
+In a Championship fixture against Gloucestershire, his former team, he recorded his best figures for the county with 5 for 53, helping set up an innings victory.
+He also proved valuable with the bat, making several lower-order contributions, including a match-winning six under pressure to defeat Kent at Lord’s.
+In the 2025 One-Day Cup, he produced an all-round display against Leicestershire, taking 4 for 39 before scoring 48 from 34 balls to keep Middlesex’s knockout hopes alive.

+International career

-He made his One Day International debut for Pakistan against England on 17 November 2015.
+Gohar made his One Day International debut for Pakistan against England on 17 November 2015.

-In September 2019, he was named in Central Punjab's squad for the 2019–20 Quaid-e-Azam Trophy tournament.
-Following the conclusion of the final, he was named as the player of the tournament.
-He was retained by Central Punjab for the 2020–21 domestic season.

 In October 2020, he was named in a 22-man squad of "probables" for Pakistan's home series against Zimbabwe.
 In November 2020, he was named in Pakistan's 35-man squad for their tour to New Zealand.
 In December 2020, Shadab Khan was ruled out of the first Test match due to an injury.
 Gohar was added to Pakistan's squad as Khan's replacement.
 He made his Test debut for Pakistan, against New Zealand, on 3 January 2021.

 In January 2021, he was named in Pakistan's Twenty20 International (T20I) squad for their series against South Africa.
 In August 2021, he was signed by Gloucestershire to play for the remainder of the 2021 County Championship in England.
-In December 2021, he was re-signed by Gloucestershire for the 2022 season.
-Later the same month, he was signed by Islamabad United following the players' draft for the 2022 Pakistan Super League.